brandonmchin/CodePath/README.md

 ## Notes

-In developing the application, I learned a few things and ran into some occasional challenges.
+I learned a few things working on this application and ran into some occasional challenges.

 Some of which include retaining the submitted values when returning to the page after the form has been submitted.
-I handled this by using PHP to populate the values by the session variables if they were set.
-That way, when the user submits a value to the form, the value is stored in the session variable, which is then assigned to the inputs.
+I handled this by using PHP to populate the values with session variables if they were set.
+That way, when the user submits a value to the form, the value is stored in a session variable, which is then assigned to the inputs.

 Another challenge I encountered was indicating the appropriate form errors.
-I did this by using a type of error flagging, which means I have a session variable for the error and I use an integer value to indicate the type of error that was found.
-For example, error is iniitally set to 0, meaning no error, and if the form is submitted without a value in the subtotal textbox, error is set to -1.
+I did this by using a type of error flagging, which involves having a session variable for the error and using an integer value to indicate the type of error that was found.
+For example, the error variable is iniitally set to 0, meaning no error, and if the form is submitted without a value in the subtotal textbox, error is set to -1.
 Now, when we return to the page, the value of error is checked, and the appropriate responses are performed.

 ## License